simeononsecurity/simeononsecurity.ch/content/articles/how-to-secure-your-wireless-network-against-hacking/index.md

 ### Wi-Fi Protected Access II (WPA2)

-**WPA2** is the most secure protocol currently available for wireless networks.
+**WPA2** is the second most secure protocol currently available for wireless networks.
 It uses advanced encryption algorithms and provides stronger security than WPA.
 It's highly recommended to use WPA2 to secure your wireless network.

 ### Wi-Fi Protected Access III (WPA3)